charzharr/Learning-Deep-Learning/README.md

 # WTF-is-Deep-Learning
-My notes, experiences, progress, and resources for building Deep Learning expertise and surviving grad school. \
+My notes, experiences, progress, and resources for building Deep Learning expertise and slaying grad school. \
 Focal Topics: Machine Learning, Deep Learning, Computer Vision, Biomedical Imaging
+<br><br>
+**Plan for 2020**: Intensively read 6 papers a week (1 per day Mon to Sat, review on Sun), and submit notes for each of them.
+The 6 papers will be divided into 2 general categories: (1) Breadth - aimed at solidifying DL foundations (2) Depth - for advancing relevant expertise for current projects and my dissertation in general.
 <br><br>
 (Inspired by: [Patrick Liu](https://github.com/patrick-llgc/Learning-Deep-Learning))